JetBrains/teamcity-documentation/topics/known-issues.md

 This page contains a list of workarounds for known issues in TeamCity.

-To see issues specific to particular versions of TeamCity, go to the [respective section](known-issues.md#Issues+per+TeamCity+versions).
+To see issues specific to particular versions of TeamCity, go to the respective section of [upgrade notes](upgrade-notes.md).

 <anchor name="jdk8_240"/>